chrishuson/chrishuson.github.io/SAT2023/04-Linear+exponentials/4-5Probability.md

   - Upload the screenshot of your weekend SAT practice test to Google classroom
   - What is the probability of rolling a prime number with a single die?
 - Lesson: Groupwork SAT practice problems
-- Homework: Khan Academy SAT practice
+- Homework: Khan Academy SAT practice (test tomorrow)

 <!-- slide -->